propavingk/SloBudget/README.md

 The fast-burn condition first held at 01:10, ten minutes into the incident, once the one hour long window had filled with enough bad events to cross 14.4 while the five minute short window was at 110.
-The slow-burn policy is skipped because
+The slow-burn policy is skipped because its six hour long window does not fit inside a four hour series, which the tool states rather than guessing.
+The exit code is 1 because a condition fired.

+## The burndown diagram

+![Error budget remaining for service-a against a 98 percent objective, plotted over the four hour window.
+The line holds near 100 percent for the first hour, drops sharply from 99.38 to 30.63 percent during the incident, tapers during recovery, and ends at 20.0 percent remaining.](docs/assets/budget-burndown.svg)

+The diagram is drawn from the real per-interval remaining budget for the 98 percent run above.
+The final marker reads 20.0 percent, matching the budget